geneontology/protege-tutorial/basic-restriction/README.txt

 Instructions:

-# open er-sec-complex.owl
+# Open er-sec-complex.owl
-# navigate to the class "protein complex" using the search box
+# Navigate to the class "protein complex" using the search box
 # Add a class 'endoplasmic reticulum Sec complex' as a subclass of "protein complex"
 # Say that every ER-Sec-complex is part of a rough ER membrane
 # Say that it has a Sec61 translocon complex as part